kwant-project/kwant/INSTALL.rst

 ``make clean`` between building HTML and PDF documentation.
 If this is not done, Sphinx may mistakenly use PNG files for PDF output or other problems may appear.

-When ``make html`` is run, modified tutorial example scripts are executed to update any figures that might have changed.
-The machinery behind this works as follows.
-The canonical source for a tutorial script, say ``graphene.py`` is the file ``doc/source/images/graphene.py.diff``.
-This diff file contains the information to recreate two versions of ``graphene.py``: a version that is presented in the documentation (``doc/source/tutorial/graphene.py``), and a version that is used to generate the figures for the documentation (``doc/source/images/graphene.py``).
-Both versions are related but differ e.g. in the details of the plotting.
-When ``make html`` is run, both versions are extracted form the diff file.

-The diff file may be modified directly.
-Another possible way of working is to directly modify either the tutorial script or the figure generation script.
-Then ``make html`` will use the command line tool `wiggle
-<https://github.com/neilbrown/wiggle>`_ to propagate the modifications accordingly.
-This will often just work, but may sometimes result in conflicts, in which case a message will be printed.
-The conflicts then have to be resolved much like with a version control system.

 ****************************
 Hints for specific platforms